-- Select the Computer objects, Create selected objects in this folder, and Delete selected objects in this folder check boxes and Select the Next button to continue.
+Select the Computer objects, Create selected objects in this folder, and Delete selected objects in this folder check boxes and Select the Next button to continue.

 Intune cloud Side Configurations

-In this section, we will go through different configuration required within the Intune console for Windows Autopilot Hybrid Azure AD Join (Windows Autopilot Hybrid Domain Join) scenario.
+In this section, we will go through different configurations required within the Intune console for Windows Autopilot Hybrid Azure AD Join (Windows Autopilot Hybrid Domain Join) scenario.